Quantum Advantage for All: Quantum Modeling with QUBOT

 Try evaluating the function to see when it reaches ground energy!
 Instead of generating a file, QUBOT represents a QUBO model as upper-diagonal matrix of constant factors in memory using a Python library by D-Wave Systems\textsuperscript{\ref{fot:dwave}}.
 The diagonal of the matrix represents linear factors such as $-2x$ and the upper part represents bi-linear factors such as $4xy$.
 Quadratic factors of binary variables such as $-2x^2$ are actually linear factors\footnote{thus BQ functions are actually binary bi-linear functions} because $-2x^2=-2x$.
 The model may be output in various formats including visualizations, see Fig.~\ref{fig:qubo}.
 QUBOT runs in $\mathcal{O}(n^2)$ time and space such that:

-\begin{proposition} Given a C* program $P$ and a bound $n$, there is input $I$ on which a \texttt{bad} state is reachable in no more than $n$ state transitions in the BTOR2 model $B$ generated by the C* compiler and BEATOR for $P$ if and only if the QUBO model generated by QUBOT for $B$ and $n$ evaluates to 0 on $I$. \end{proposition}
+\begin{proposition} Let $B$ be the BTOR2 model generated by the C* compiler and BEATOR for a given C* program and machine state $M$.
+Moreover, let $n$ be a bound on number of state transitions.
+Then, for all model input $I$, the \texttt{bad} state in $B$ representing $M$ is reachable on $I$ in no more than $n$ state transitions if and only if the QUBO model generated by QUBOT for $B$ and $n$ evaluates to 0 on $I$. \end{proposition}

-Thus, with more qubits $q$ on the machine than variables in the QUBO model, quantum annealing the model reaches 0 (ground) energy in constant time with high probability on some input $I$ that is part of the ground state if and only if a \texttt{bad} state is reachable in $B$ on $I$ in no more than $n$ state transitions.
-Otherwise, if $q$ is insufficient, annealing may still work in $\mathcal{O}(n^2/q)$ time using a hybrid solver~\cite{Kurowski20}.
+Thus, with more qubits on a quantum annealer than variables in the QUBO model, quantum annealing the model may reach 0 (ground) energy for all model input $I$ that is part of the ground state if and only if the \texttt{bad} state is reachable in $B$ on $I$ in no more than $n$ state transitions.
+If there are not enough qubits on the machine, annealing may still work using a hybrid solver~\cite{Kurowski20}.
 The size of the model comes down to $\mathcal{O}(n)$ if memory consumption of $P$ is bounded by a constant.

 The key challenge in the translation is to encode reachability in a state machine (BTOR2 model) in a stateless BQ function (QUBO model).
 Before learning how QUBOT translates our running example, let us focus on the fact that any combinational circuit can be represented by a BQ function: